rafaelfelipeac/replyradar/README.md

 ## 📬 Stay in touch (just like the app wants you to 😄)

 If this project resonates with you, feel free to star it, follow updates or fork it to build your own version.

-> Don’t leave your replies floating in space — keep them on the radar.

 ---